Midlife crisis: definition, causes and symptoms

 Then there are physical changes: men see their testosterone levels drop, women lose oestrogen.
 People’s appearance also changes.
 Wrinkles get deeper, and new ones come along.

 The reasons for a midlife crisis differ greatly – it depends on the affected person’s individual life situation.
-Many women experience this crisis of meaning through losing their role in life.
+Many people experience this crisis of meaning through losing their role in life.
 Children leave the family home, parents get ill or die.
-Then women ask themselves: “Who am I when the roles of mother and daughter are slowly fading away?”.
+Then people ask themselves: “Who am I when the roles of mother, father, daughter or son are slowly fading away?”

 How can I recognise a midlife crisis?